Where does too much website traffic come from?

-You’ve carefully watched your website build pace, growing in size and attracting more traffic each month.
-As life progressed, you’ve even upped your server capacity to handle the regular traffic you achieve week by week.
+You’ve carefully watched your website build pace, growing in size and attracting more traffic inflow each month, and maybe upgraded your hosting provider.
+As life progressed, you’ve even upped your server capacity limitations to handle the regular traffic you achieve week by week.

 All of your careful monitoring has kept you safe up to now, so why on earth would your diligence fail you in future?